 19 NGOs rains concerns over drought in Somaliland #Water4Somaliland

 Aid agencies express concern at closure of Money Remittance Providers in Kenya

 Please View the revised Mandate (2014) for Sign On by members

-Click on this slide to view the diverse capacity building opportunities from a variety of sources listed on the calendar.
+Click on this slide to view skills development opportunities from various sources listed on the calendar.
 Please note that these are for information purposes only.

 The Somalia NGO Consortium promotes information sharing, cooperation and joint advocacy initiatives amongst local and international NGOs working in Somalia and Somaliland through the following activities:

-- Provide a forum for and actively support members to promote dialogue, collaboration, learning experiences and information exchange
+Provides a forum for and actively supports members to promote dialogue, collaboration, learning experiences and information exchange

-- Regularly share information collectively and advise NGOs bilaterally
+Regularly shares information collectively and advise NGOs bilaterally

-- Represent Consortium members to governments, UN agencies, donor groups, and multilateral organisations at local, national, and international levels
+Represents Consortium members to governments, UN agencies, donor groups, and multilateral organisations at local, national, and international level.

 Who, What, Where